 RMS( Ch1 * Freq>(1.5*[Frequency]) ) * sqrt(2) / [Ch1] * 100.0

-For sine tests with spectrum source data, this will compute the RMS value of the harmonic distortion+noise, and divide by the RMS value of the input channel.
-The multiplication by sqrt(2) is necessary to convert the channel 1 peak value, [Ch1], to an RMS value.
+For sine tests with spectrum source data, computes the RMS value of the harmonic distortion+noise and divides it by the RMS value of the input channel.
+The multiplication by sqrt(2) is necessary to convert the channel 1 peak value [Ch1] to an RMS value.
 The multiplication by 100.0 converts the result to a percentage.

 30. Compute Weighted RMS values

 For sine tests with a spectrum source, this computes the A-, B-, or C-Weighted RMS value of channel 1.
 This is most commonly used with squeak-and-rattle tests for audio readings using a microphone input.
 You may also use this calculation from random PSD plots, however the averaging in random test mode is usually too high to be able to see any variation in level over time.